 Battery Collection Site Operators

-Producers must meet accessibility requirements to ensure residents across the province can safely dispose of their used batteries.
-They have the choice to set up their own collection networks or work with a Producer Responsibility Organization (PRO) to set up a collection network on their behalf.
+Battery producers are responsible for collecting and reusing, refurbishing or recycling their batteries when consumers discard them.
+Starting July 1, 2020, producers of batteries must meet accessibility requirements to ensure residents across the province can safely dispose of their used batteries.
+They have the choice to set up their own collection networks or work with a producer responsibility organization (PRO) to set up a collection network on their behalf.

 Click on the links to learn more about the specific requirements for: